wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 [VMMagic]: https://www.steveblackburn.org/pubs/papers/vmmagic-vee-2009.pdf

-From then on, we had online meeting every week.
-I basically point him to interesting places in the code base, outlining what should be done.
+From then on, we had an online meeting every week.
+I basically point him to interesting places in the code base, outlining what should be done, and answering his questions.

 Things went on mostly well, until Haohang got stuck trying to call a Rust closure from JikesRVM.
-I thought that was easy.
+I thought that was easy (but I was wrong).
 The crux was specialising a top-level function with type argument, and passing the pointer to the closure object between Rust and native code.
 We have similar code in our VM binding repos including the JikesRVM binding, because it is a common task for interfacing with native code.
 If this happens to my colleagues in the core team, I will just write part of the code for them should they encounter something difficult to implement.
 However, I didn't do that for Haohang.
 One